Skip to main content

 3. Match all product at once with rules

 The fastest way to match all products is to use rules.
 In a rule you determine when a product is a perfect, good, neutral or bad match for an answer.
-You use product features to setup the rules.
+You use product features to set up the rules.

 When a new product is added to the catalog, this product will immediately be matched for the answers for which matching rules have been set.